 - Only 40% of respondents said that they’d pay an unexpected $1,000 expense, such as a car repair or emergency room visit, from savings.
 This figure is consistent with previous surveys conducted in the past five years.

-- More than 33% would need to borrow money, either via credit card, personal loan, or by some other means.
+- More than 33% would need to borrow money, either via credit card, personal loan, or some other means.

-Applying for a Savings Account with Mission Federal Credit Union
+Setting Up a Savings Account with Mission Federal Credit Union

 - Online access to your savings 24/7 via Mission Fed Mobile Banking App

 - Mobile deposit

 You can open up one of three types of savings accounts:

 - Standard – Save any amount with a competitive rate.

 - Summer or Holiday Saver – Aim for a goal with higher rates than standard savings.